avocado.utils.network package

 Bases: object

-This class represents a base Host and shouldn’t be instantiated.
+This class represents a base Host and shouldn’t be instantiated directly.

 Use one of the child classes (LocalHost or RemoteHost).

-During the initialization of a child, all interfaces will be detected and available via interfaces attribute.
-This could be accessed on LocalHost and RemoteHost instances.
+During the initialization of a child, network interfaces can be detected and made available via the interfaces attribute.
+This attribute can be accessed on both LocalHost and RemoteHost instances.

 So, for instance, you could have a local and a remote host: